rertyy/tp/docs/DeveloperGuide.md

 with various devices and user preferences.

-**Future**: Recognizing the importance of catering to diverse user needs, we plan to expand our resolution support to include additional screen resolutions such as 1280x720.
+**Future**: Recognizing the importance of catering to diverse user needs, we plan to expand our resolution support to support default screen resolution such as 1280x720.
 This will ensure compatibility across a broader range of devices, enhancing accessibility and user experience.

 5. Allow filtering of orders based on displayed customers.